thammegowda/mtdata/README.md

                             e.g. "-ts Statmt-newstest_deen-2019-deu-eng Statmt-newstest_deen-2020-deu-eng ".
-                            You may also use shell expansion if your shell supports it. e.g. "-ts Statmt-newstest_deen-20{19,20}-deu-eng"  (default: None) -dev ID, --dev ID     Dataset to be used for development (aka validation). e.g. "-dev Statmt-newstest_deen-2017-deu-eng" (default: None) --merge               Merge train into a single file (default: False) --no-merge            Do not Merge train into a single file (default: True) --compress            Keep the files compressed (default: False)
+                            You may also use shell expansion if your shell supports it. e.g. "-ts Statmt-newstest_deen-20{19,20}-deu-eng"  (default: None) -dv ID, --dev ID     Dataset to be used for development (aka validation). e.g. "-dv Statmt-newstest_deen-2017-deu-eng" (default: None) --merge               Merge train into a single file (default: False) --no-merge            Do not Merge train into a single file (default: True) --compress            Keep the files compressed (default: False)